Puzzling the 120-cell: Rings to ribs

 With the spine and short ribs in hand, we can build, in $\RR^3$, the stereographic projection of (almost) one-half of the $120$--cell.
 We call the resulting puzzle the \emph{Dc45 Meteor}; its construction is shown in \reffig{Dc45Meteor}.
 The spine and ribs are arranged according to the combinatorial Hopf fibration (\refrem{Hopf}).
 Since all dodecahedra near the south pole are retained, and all dodecahedra near the north pole are discarded, the result looks very much like \reffig{120}: one-half of the $120$-cell.

 It is not at all obvious that the puzzle can be constructed in Euclidean space using physical objects.
 However, when printed in plastic the Meteor \emph{is} possible to assemble.
 Also, when complete it holds together with no other support.
 For photos see Dc45 Meteor in \refapp{Catalog}.
-The ribs apparently need a small amount of flexibility; we have not been able to solve a similar puzzle (the Dc30 Ring) when printed in a steel/bronze composite.
+Apparently a small amount of flex in the ribs is necessary; we have not been able to solve a similar puzzle (the Dc30 Ring) when printed in a steel/bronze composite.

-It came as a surprise to us that there are numerous other burr puzzles based on these ribs, and most do not derive from the combinatorial Hopf fibration.
+It came as a surprise to us that there are numerous other burr puzzles based on these ribs; most are not based on the combinatorial Hopf fibration.
 We list many of our discoveries in \refapp{Catalog}.
-In the remainder of this section we derive a combinatorial restriction on the numbers of ribs that can be used in any given burr puzzle.
+In the remainder of this section we derive a combinatorial restriction on the ribs that can be used in any burr puzzle.
 This theorem is sharp, as shown by the examples in \refapp{Catalog}.

 \begin{theorem} \mbox{} \begin{enumerate} \item At most six inner ribs are used in any puzzle. \item At most six outer ribs are used in any puzzle. \item At most ten inner and outer ribs are used in any puzzle. \end{enumerate} \end{theorem}